IBM/dbb-git-migration-modeler/README.md

 Each script calls a setup script, the [0-environment.sh script](./src/scripts/0-environment.sh), which exports environment variables.

 To configure the Migration-Modeler, the variables defined in the [0-environment.sh script](./src/scripts/0-environment.sh) should be tailored to meet with your installation.
-The `DBB_MODELER_HOME` and `DBB_MODELER_WORK` variables should be customized in priority, to respectively point to the location where the Migration-Modeler utility is installed and the location that will be used for work.
+The `DBB_MODELER_HOME` and `DBB_MODELER_WORK` variables need to be customized, to respectively specify the Migration-Modeler utility installation directory and the work directory that will be used.
+Please make sure the work directory is sized accordingly to contain your entire code base.

 ### Tailoring the input files

 The configuration files required to use the Migration-Modeler utility are provided in the [samples](./samples/) folder.
-You should copy these configuration files to the **work** directory indicated by the `DBB_MODELER_WORK` environment variable.
+You must copy these sample configuration files to the working directory indicated by the `DBB_MODELER_WORK` environment variable and use them as templates for your customization.

 Four configuration files need to be reviewed and adapted to your installation and your needs, before using the Migration-Modeler:

 * The [Applications Mapping file](./samples/applicationsMapping.yaml) file contains the list of existing applications including the naming convention patterns to define the elements that belong to each application.
+Instead of patterns for naming conventions, the file also accepts fully qualified member names that can be extracted from an existing data source or report provided by your legacy tool.
-For a given member analyzed by the utility, if its name doesn't match any of the naming convention, it will be associated to the *UNASSIGNED* application.
+Members in the input PDSs libraries that do not match any convention will be associated to the *UNASSIGNED* application and be treated as shared code.
 If no naming convention is applied for a given application, or if all the members of a given dataset belong to the same application, a naming convention whose value is `........` should be defined.

 * The [Repository Paths Mapping file](./samples/repositoryPathsMapping.yaml) file is required and may be tailored to meet with your requirements, in terms of folder layout.